aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_14.rst

 .. dropdown:: Solution
    :icon: key

-   The solution is to modify the configuration file ``../Configurations/MassSpring/RTApp-MassSpring-48-Receiver.cfg`` and to add the IOGAM as described above.
+   The solution is to modify the configuration file ``../Configurations/MassSpring/RTApp-MassSpring-48-Receiver.cfg`` and add the IOGAM as described above.

    .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-48-Receiver-solution.cfg
       :language: c++